Being told you have a long–term heart condition can be devastating.

 Electrophysiological Studies (EPS)

-If you have abnormal heart rhythms heart rhythms (arrhythmia) or palpitations you may be referred for this test.
+If you have abnormal heart rhythms (arrhythmia) or palpitations you may be referred for this test.
 As with an angiogram, fine tubes (electrode catheters) are fed into a vein and/ or artery, usually in the groin.
 They are then gently moved into the heart, where they stimulate the heart and your heart’s electrical activity is recorded.
 This helps the doctors determine why you have the abnormal rhythm and decide on the best form of treatment.

 Heart Attack Stories

 Heart attacks can present in many different ways.
 Here some people share their stories of what happened to them.
 Click on the person’s name to read their story.

 Other Heart Stories